A one-year program where teens build professional skills, work Tawonga programs and build community through fun events

 Feel free to reach Tawonga’s San Francisco office if you have questions about the Tawonga Teen Interns program or how to register: 415.543.2267/[email protected].

-Tawonga Teen Interns is part of the Jewish Teen Education and Engagement Initiative, with support provided by the Jewish Community Federation and Endowment Fund and the Jim Joseph Foundation.
+Tawonga Teen Interns is part of the Jewish Teen Education and Engagement Initiative, a project of the Federation, in partnership with Jewish Federation and The Jewish Community Foundation of the East Bay, and with support from the Jim Joseph Foundation.